-There is a compound effect of producing and promoting content on a consistent basis.
+There is a compound effect of producing and promoting information on a consistent basis.

 Keep in mind:

-But you will get even better results if you build links to strong content assets.
+But you will get even better results if you build links to strong information assets.

 For a link to be “editorial” you can’t have access to the site and your link must pass editorial review.
 Google values editorial backlinks more than any other type of link.